bizob529/GetCleanDataProject/Codebook.md

 >https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The dataset includes experiments that were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each volunteer performed six activities while waring a Samsung Galaxy S II smartphone on the waist.
-Data from the smartphone's accelerometer and gyroscope were captured.
+Each volunteer performed six activities while wearing a Samsung Galaxy S II smartphone on the waist.
+Accelerometer and gyroscope data from each subject's smartphone were captured.

 ##Variables